 Theory of Change

-If communities have the tools, guidance, and space to investigate their own questions, then they can produce knowledge that reflects their realities, amplify marginalized voices, and strengthen civic power.
+If communities have the skills, guidance, and space to investigate their own questions, they will produce knowledge reflecting their true realities, amplify marginalized voices, and strengthen community-driven impact.

 Beyond the Program